Gregor MacKellar

-Gregor Bruce MacKellar (born July 22, 1998) is a Canadian professional football offensive lineman for the Edmonton Elks of the Canadian Football League (CFL).
+Gregor Bruce MacKellar (born July 22, 1998) is a Canadian former professional football offensive lineman who played in the Canadian Football League (CFL).
 He is a two-time Grey Cup champion after winning with the Toronto Argonauts in 2022 and 2024.

 University career

 MacKellar first attended Rice University in 2017 and had a redshirt season while a member of the Rice Owls.
 Following a coaching change, MacKellar sought a transfer and moved back to Nova Scotia to become a member of the St. Francis Xavier X-Men in time for the 2018 season.
 In his first season, the X-Men were Loney Bowl champions after defeating the Saint Mary's Huskies.
 He did not play in 2020 due to the cancellation of the 2020 U Sports football season.
 In his fourth and final year, in 2021, he was named a U Sports Second Team All-Canadian and again won the Loney Bowl in a victory over the Bishop's Gaiters.